 It is two years since coercive or controlling behaviour was specifically classed as a criminal offence.

 The change in legislation was passed by Parliament in order to make clear that victims were often experiencing forms of abuse other than physical violence.
 Charities and support groups have said that attempts to intimidate, undermine, frighten or control a partner over a period of time can have a real impact on those being targeted.

-However a Freedom of Information (FoI) request last month has suggested that police forces in England and Wales have failed to take steps to ensure that their officers are properly equipped to understand and make use of the new legislation.
-Indeed, newspapers reported last week that as few as eight forces have signed up to have their officers trained on best practice.
+However, a Freedom of Information (FoI) request last month has suggested that police forces in England and Wales have failed to take steps to ensure that their officers are properly equipped to understand and make use of the new legislation.
+Indeed, newspapers reported last week that as few as eight forces have signed up to have their officers trained on best practices.